Here are a few

 to have a significant effect on overall performance so it's a bit

-better to put a little bit of excess signal into a receiver like this than it
+better to put a little bit of excess signal into a receiver like this

 is to put too little.
 Finding the best balance between